The Light of Evening

 The Light of the Evening is a 2006 novel by Irish novelist Edna O'Brien.
-The novel explores the relationship between one of O'Brien's archetypal defeated rural women, who on her deathbed is trying repair her relationship with her daughter, a writer.
+The novel explores the relationship between one of O'Brien's archetypal defeated rural women, who on her deathbed is trying to repair her relationship with her daughter, a writer.

 Reception

 Reception of the novel was mixed.
 Anne Enright doesn't make a firm conclusion about the novel, but praises two features in her review for The Guardian: O'Brien's continued interest in the downtrodden, and a depiction of life that she calls "remarkable [for its] honesty".
-Publishers Weekly was more positive about the novel noting that it "evokes the cruelty of estrangement while allowing her characters to remain sympathetic and giving them real voice."
+Publishers Weekly was more positive about the novel, noting that it "evokes the cruelty of estrangement while allowing her characters to remain sympathetic and giving them real voice."